Health Lifestyle

 Does Magnesium Help Lower Blood Pressure?

-In fact, the US Food and Drug Administration (FDA) allowed a qualified health claim about magnesium and blood pressure starting in 2022.
+The US Food and Drug Administration (FDA) actually allowed a qualified health claim about magnesium and blood pressure starting in 2022.
 One variation of the claim that food and supplement manufacturers can use in packaging and advertising goes as follows: “Inconsistent and inconclusive scientific evidence suggests that diets with adequate magnesium may reduce the risk of high blood pressure (hypertension), a condition associated with many factors.”
 Not exactly a marketer’s dream, but far more than the FDA allows for most other nutrients and conditions.

 Low Sodium Diet and Hypertension